hakkini2/UNet/README.md

 ## Using 2D data

-If using 2D data, in *cconfig.py*, the variable **IMG_FORMAT** must be set to *'2d'*.
+If using 2D data, in *config.py*, the variable **IMG_FORMAT** must be set to *'2d'*.
 2D slices of the original 3D images must be created with the script *create-2d-slices.py*, which creates the train, test and val splits of the 2D images and masks under *content/*.
 After this, training and testing can be run for the chosen organ, which is defined in *config.py* in variable **ORGAN**.
-Note that the organ must follow the pattern *TaskXX_Organ*, for example *Task03_Liver*.
+The organ string must follow the pattern *TaskXX_Organ*, for example *Task03_Liver*.